tempur-intl/d365-mes-postman/README.md

 4. For MES requests, modify the raw body to include additional fields as needed
 5. For OData requests, adjust filter variables as needed

+### MES Web Services (Synchronous)

+1. Select the appropriate environment (Dev or UAT)
+2. Run the "Get OAuth Token" request to obtain an access token
+3. Open the **MES Web Services** folder
+4. Set the relevant collection variables (`license_plate_number`, `source_location`, `destination_location`) for your scenario
+5. Run the **Create movement work** request; the response body contains the result synchronously — no polling required

+### Business Events (Service Bus)

+1. Ensure the Service Bus environment variables are set (see Setup above)
+2. Open the **Business Events (Service Bus)** folder in the collection
+3. Run either peek request:
+   - **Peek - TSIProductionOrderReleasedToMESBusinessEvent** — peeks a message from the Released event topic
+   - **Peek - TSIProductionOrderUpdatedMESEvent** — peeks a message from the Updated event topic
+4. The test script logs the message body and `BrokerProperties` (MessageId, LockToken, SequenceNumber) to the Postman console, then automatically abandons the lock

+> **Note:** The Azure Service Bus HTTP REST API only supports **peek-lock** (not a true non-destructive peek).
+Each peek increments the message delivery count.
+If the delivery count reaches the topic/subscription's `MaxDeliveryCount` limit, the message is moved to the Dead Letter Queue (DLQ).
+To inspect messages without side effects, use the [Azure Portal Service Bus Explorer](https://learn.microsoft.com/azure/service-bus-messaging/explorer) (Peek mode) or the `az servicebus` CLI.

 ### Secret Bill of Materials (SBOM)

 1. Select the appropriate environment (Dev or UAT)